What will fabricators need to do to be certified?

 How does SCA certification benefit fabricators?

 Fabricators will benefit enormously from a ‘level playing field’ and being able to differentiate capability based on the chosen certification level.
-The ASI will provide various support services including training, documentation and reference to third-party support where required.
-Your certification status will be listed on this website for industry reference.

 What will engineers need to do to ensure structural steelwork compliance for their projects?

 - Nominate the Construction Category for a particular structure or component thereof.
-In most instances this will be obvious and already established through industry best practice and guidance from the ASI and/or other professional bodies.

 - Ensure that, for the scope of work for which you are contracted, the construction specification has suitable wording to reference the COP/Standard and the necessary project-specific detail selections.
 In most cases, the scope already covered in the COP/Standard will allow project specifications to be much simpler and to be ‘standardised’.